Princes is a leading company in tomato canning production with headquarters in the UK.

-Princess’ previous water treatment plant used freshwater supplied by the municipal pipeline with a high hardness level and relevant cost.
-To reduce costs related to steam production and with particular attention to environmental impact, Princess faced this challenge head-on and started a project for wastewater reuse from the existing activated sludge system for boiler feeding.
+Princes’ previous water treatment plant used freshwater supplied by the municipal pipeline with a high hardness level and relevant cost.
+To reduce costs related to steam production and with particular attention to environmental impact, Princes faced this challenge head-on and started a project for wastewater reuse from the existing activated sludge system for boiler feeding.

 Water from the wastewater treatment plant contained organic pollutants and total dissolved solids.
-Our team and Princess were firmly convinced that Opex reduction and Environmental protection could go hand-in-hand.
+Our team and Princes were firmly convinced that Opex reduction and Environmental protection could go hand-in-hand.

 Our team was able to be reactive and guarantee the swift delivery and commissioning of the plant due to the perfect coordination of all internal resource groups: engineering, purchasing, assembly, manufacturing, and after sales.